 content required.
 You need PXE servers to build new computers, or to re-provision existing ones.
 And you need State Migration Points to store user data during the wipe-and-load process.

 Using native SCCM requires this infrastructure in every location, or you compromise by having inconsistent processes for different locations across your enterprise.

 1E uses peer-to-peer technology to eliminate the need for DPs, PXE servers and State Migration Points in your remote locations.
 Content is downloaded once per location using bandwidth management that prioritizes all other traffic (so your business traffic doesn’t slow down).
 The content is then shared among peers within the location.

 Our solution provides the means to deliver a consistent experience to all your users across your enterprise with a significantly consolidated SCCM infrastructure.
-In addition, SCCM Current Branch updates will be released 2-3 times a year in line with Windows 10 Feature Releases, so keeping the infrastructure simple makes updating it faster and easier.
+With SCCM Current Branch updates being released 2-3 times a year in line, with Windows 10 Feature Releases, keeping the infrastructure simple makes updating it faster and easier.

 Eliminating remote servers has added benefits too.
 We’ve found from our customers that a DP typically requires 12-14 hours per year admin time.
 Even with just 100 locations, that’s 175 days a year looking after DPs!